Murphy Drops $33M Budget Diversion After Getting Flamed By Firefighters

-The controversy over the relief funds controlled by the New Jersey State Firemen’s Association and dozens of local relief organizations arose earlier this week after NJ Advance Media on the planned diversion, which Murphy quietly included in his overall $38.6 billion for fiscal year 2020.
+The controversy over the relief funds controlled by the New Jersey State Firemen’s Association and dozens of local relief organizations arose earlier this week after NJ Advance Media reported on the planned diversion, which Murphy quietly included in his overall $38.6 billion budget plan for fiscal year 2020.
 The diversion totaling $33 million was also detected and questioned by Sen. Troy Singleton (D-Burlington) during a budget committee hearing that was held last week in Trenton.

-Murphy initially defended the proposed diversion by pointing to nearly $250 million in accumulated fund reserves that were detailed in a issued late last year by the Office of the State Comptroller.
+Murphy initially defended the proposed diversion by pointing to nearly $250 million in accumulated fund reserves that were detailed in a report issued late last year by the Office of the State Comptroller.
 The same report found that local relief associations collectively “spent more on administrative and convention expenses than they spent on relief payments” over the four-year period studied by the OSC.

 But lawmakers from both parties loudly questioned the diversion, and firefighters turned out in force during a town hall meeting Murphy held in Ewing on Monday to question his actions.
 By Tuesday, Murphy announced he was shelving the planned transfer and would find the money for the general fund elsewhere.

 “We have listened to the concerns of our brothers and sisters in the firefighter community, whom I have the utmost respect and admiration for,” Murphy said in a statement.
 “As a result, I can say unequivocally that we are taking this budget option off the table.”

 Finding favor among firefighters

 His retreat drew immediate praise from the firefighting community, including the leaders of the NJSFA.

 “The Firemen’s Association has a long, proud legacy in this state, and we are grateful that the (Murphy) administration is committed to maintaining that legacy,” said Robert Ordway, the group’s president.